Apple Cider Moscow Mule

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Apple cider—the base of our mule.
+- Apple cider — this is the base of our mule.
 If you’re in a pinch and can’t find cider, you can use apple juice.

-• Lime—we need this for its juice.
-You can also purchase the freshly squeezed stuff in a jar in the refrigerated section of your grocery
+- Lime — we need this for its juice.
+You can also purchase the fresh lime juice in a bottle in the refrigerated section of your grocery store

 How to make an Apple Cider Moscow Mule